Hyuga, Japan: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. It's important that you pick the correct type.
-Most adapters that you can buy are just plugs and expect your electronics to convert the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types A and B. It's important that you pick the right type.
+The majority of adapters currently being sold are simply plugs and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one is sufficent for most countries.

 A portable power bank, like this one